Maps explain Covid-19 affect across US geography; plus explanation of “red/blue” states and the electoral college.

 Perhaps you’ve heard of the “Electoral College.”
 It’s a little too complicated to explain it here, but in summary, America’s founders didn’t think it would be fair for the people in one state’s big cities to always decide the nation’s political questions (e.g., who would be president).
 So a complicated system was created that sought to balance population and state’s rights.
 In a national election, each state has “votes” in the Electoral College based on each state’s congressional representation (basically, by population).
 Thus, the votes of many small states can outweigh the votes of states with big cities (such as New York and California).
 As you can see from the map, LOTS of people in California voted for Mrs. Clinton–in fact, it was so many that she won more individual votes nationally than Trump.
 (In California, 8.75 million voted for Clinton; 4.48 million voted for Trump.
 Nationally, she won 2.9 million more votes than Trump.)
 Rarely can a person be elected President without winning either California or New York, but it happened in 2016–and you can see how many “red” counties were needed to outweigh the “blue” big cities.
 It doesn’t matter how many “popular votes” he or she wins, but a candidate needs 270 Electoral votes to win the Presidency.
 In 2016, Trump won 30 states (of 50), which gave him 304 Electoral College votes (compared to 227 Electoral votes for Ms Clinton).

-You can find more in-depth explanations on many other websites.
+You can find more in-depth explanations of the Electoral College on many other websites.
+(Here’s one I found recently.)

 It’s interesting that the blue places on this 2016 election map are generally the darkest red on the 2020 Coronavirus maps (which again has to do with population density).

 My final comment about the maps is that many international students are amazed that maps with this detail are freely available on the Internet.
 Their governments do not provide this kind of information about the choices/preferences of their people, and about health crises.
 In many countries, the citizens have no say in politics; in others, a select group of people can vote only for people in the ruling political party.
-Thus, it is astounding to read that Americans can easily change political parties, and that so many Americans don’t vote for anyone.
+Thus, it is astounding to read that Americans can easily change political parties, and that so many Americans don’t take advantage of their right to vote at all.

 I think that Americans take for granted access to health and political information like this, as well as the right (normally) to freely move about and to meet with others—most of the world does not enjoy these freedoms, even in the best of times.